 [Regulation 5G inserted in Gazette 22 Jun 2004 p.
 2147-50; amended in Gazette 22 Jun 2007 p.
 2841-3.]

 5H.
-Refunds
+Partial refunds of fees for licences

 (1) If an application for a licence is refused, the Chief Executive Officer is to —

 (a) deduct from the fee which accompanied the application such amount as the Chief Executive Officer considers reasonable to meet the administrative costs associated with determining the application; and